 Transliteration:( La'im basatta ilaiya yadaka litaqtulanee maaa ana bibaasitiny yadiya ilaika li aqtulaka inneee akhaaful laaha Rabbal 'aalameen )

-99 From this we learn that if the oppressed defends himself against the oppressor or kills him in self-defence, the verdict is that it is permissible to do so but piety is to save yourself from him or better still to be killed by him.
-Observe, Hazrat Uthman-e-Ghani (May Allah be pleased with him) did not defend himself against the oppressors but instead was martyred by them.
-This verse is the source of his piety.
+From this verse, we learn that if the oppressed defends himself against the oppressor or kills him in self-defense, it is permissible to do so.
+However, true piety lies in either saving oneself without aggression or, better still, in being martyred without retaliation.
+For example, Hazrat Uthman-e-Ghani (May Allah be pleased with him) did not defend himself against his oppressors but was instead martyred by them.
+This verse is considered a source of his exceptional piety and patience.

 The tafsir of Surah Maidah verse 28 by Ibn Kathir is unavailable here.